ibm-cloud-docs/containers/cs_storage_file.md

        </tr>
        <tr>
        <td><code>spec.resources.requests.storage</code></td>
-       <td>Enter the size of the file storage, in gigabytes (Gi).
-After your storage is provisioned, you cannot change the size of your file storage.
+       <td>Enter the size of the {{site.data.keyword.filestorage_short}}, in gigabytes (Gi).
+After your storage is provisioned, you cannot change the size of your {{site.data.keyword.filestorage_short}}.
 Make sure to specify a size that matches the amount of data that you want to store.</td>
        </tr>
        <tr>
        <td><code>spec.resources.requests.iops</code></td>